pathfindR offers various functionality to visualize the enrichment results. In this vignette, I try to demonstrate these functionalities.

 visualize_terms(): Enriched Term Diagrams

-For H.sapiens KEGG enrichment analyses, visualize_terms() can be used to generate KEGG pathway diagrams that are saved as PNG files in a directory called “term_visualizations” under the current working directory:
+For KEGG enrichment analyses, visualize_terms() can be used to generate KEGG pathway diagrams that are returned as a list of ggraph objects (using ggkegg)::

 input_processed <- input_processing(example_pathfindR_input)